-What Does Convergence in Design Mean to Us as People?
+Defining What Convergence Means to Us as People

 Convergence is when a point or line meets and tends to lead to a common result or conclusion.
 AYDA Awards would like to help shape a future where designers from different backgrounds, cultures and regions can learn from each other and deliver the best possible solution to common and underlying social challenges.